AfricaMendezDAM/AfricaMendezDAM/README.md

 ## About

 With a foundation in Psychology and Software Development, I create tools that transform insights into actionable solutions.
-I focus on building applications and algorithms where psychometric variables play a central role, designing systems that seamlessly combine data, logic, and human understanding.
+I focus on building applications and algorithms where behavioral variables play a central role, designing systems that seamlessly combine data, logic, and human understanding.

 I also enjoy exploring new projects—both personal initiatives and client-based work—that challenge me to experiment with innovative technologies and approaches.